Hacker News Hug of Deaf

 Hacker News (HN) community.
 The loop ran for 24 hours and did

-exactly two things whenever a client connected:
+exactly three things whenever a client connected:

 -